 To learn more about WV Medicaid coverage and costs, review the below sections, which outline:

-- Types of Medicaid insurance providers in West Virginia
+- Types of Medicaid Insurance in West Virginia

 Medicaid services are available to eligible patients who qualify for medical assistance throughout the state of West Virginia.
 The expanded Medicaid coverage plan – the Alternative Benefit Plan (ABP) – caters to various medical services and items.
 However, some Medicaid services have limits attached to them.
 When this occurs, Managed Care Organizations (MCOs) may offer additional services on a fee-for-service basis.

 - Emergency room outpatient services, inpatient hospital care, hospital inpatient/maternity and outpatient maternity